 - The legal system will usually prevail

 That was the formula.

 And frankly, some nights, I would pick sleep over Stabler.
-Eventually, I just gave up watching because I knew what was going to happen, and it didn’t matter if the crime was slightly altered; the formula remained the same.
+Eventually, I just gave up watching because I knew what would happen, and it didn’t matter if the crime was slightly altered; the formula remained the same.

 Don’t let that happen to your writing.

-If you think your writing has gotten tedious and boring, then it might be time to expand your circle of influence, those areas of your life where you have control.
+If you think your writing has gotten tedious, then it might be time to expand your circle of influence, those areas of your life where you have control.